soufatn/ruby-tutorial/00-First-Test.md

 Check out [our platforms page](http://saucelabs.com/docs/platforms) for available platforms (130+ and counting!).

-Inside the newly created spec/spec_helper.rb, just under the other `require` statements, we'll add requires for capybara/rails and capybara/rspec, and tell Capybara to use Sauce Labs for all tests (by default, it's only used for tests marked :js => true):
+Inside the newly created spec/spec_helper.rb, just under the other `require` statements, we'll add requires for capybara/rails and capybara/rspec, and tell Capybara to use the Sauce Labs driver:

 ```ruby
 require 'capybara/rails'